mindspore-ai/akg/src/akg_reduce/README.md

 ## 4. Updates

+### 2021.8.16
+- Support ProdOp, AtomicProd.
+Now you can use akg-reduce-lib to implement a ReduceProd kernel.

 ### 2021.1.12
 - Update the algorithms when those reduce-length are irregular (not the pow of 2).
 The new irregular reduction implementations have a better performance.